Kabilesh-T/Stock-Picker/README.md

 ## Steps to follow:

-* Execute src/code_getter.py once to get all the stock codes
+* Execute src/helper.py to get stock codes and historical data
 * Then use the main method for the main functionality